• Skip to primary navigation

 This is THE BEST banana bread recipe – easy to make, moist banana bread that is crisp on the outside and loaded with flavor.
 One bowl, no mixer required!
 This is the ONLY banana bread recipe you’ll ever need!
 Only have one banana?
 Try my small batch one banana muffins!

-I’m not a fan of bananas in general, but good lord do I love banana bread.
+I’m not a fan of bananas in general, but good lord do I love this banana bread.
 There’s something about the aroma that is so calming and comforting.
 Somehow, over the years, banana bread became my go-to comfort food.

 Side note: Does Yankee Candle make a banana bread scent?
 I’m going to look into that, ASAP.
 (Okay, I looked, and they don’t – but this company does!)